alasca-association/tarook/README.md

 ### Pre-requisites

- - openstack project&user is created
+ - openstack project&user is created and ssh keypair is present
+   - `TF_VAR_keypair` in `.envrc` must match the keypair name)
  - openrc is loaded
  - gitlab ssh access
 - Python 3 and pip
   - `apt install python3-pip`
+- venv (Included in the Python standard library, but apparently split into an extra package on Debian based distros)
+  - `apt install python3-venv`
 - Ansible 2.9+ (you can use requirements.txt to install it)
 - Python OpenStack client (you can use requirements.txt to install it)
 - GNU Make